The Science of Happiness: How to Live Your Best Life

 Perhaps we don’t believe we’ve lived the best life we can live.

 We may characterize this as a feeling of “Is this all there is?”
 If this describes how you feel, you will benefit from identifying changes that may improve your evaluative happiness.
 To align your life to your passion and purpose.
-We will spend more time exploring ways to seek out this type of happiness and fulfillment in Week 4.
+We will spend more time exploring ways to seek out this type of happiness and fulfillment in Lesson 4.

 When We Lack Affective Happiness